finos/backplane/README.md

 ## Why Backplane?

-Imagine a business Workflow that involves applications which are not running under same desktop agent, how can we make applications interoperate across different desktop agents?
+Imagine a business workflow that involves applications which are not running under same desktop agent, how can we make applications interoperate across different desktop agents?
 This is where DA Backplane comes into picture.

 The power and benefits of FDC3 based interoperability can be harnessed to full potential only if it is not just limited to boundaries of desktop agent but across desktop.